Skip to Content

 1 Year (August to June) with progression to year 3 and year 4 at the University of Strathclyde

-This is a partnership course with the University of Strathclyde, and upon successful completion of the Diploma year, you can move directly to the third year of the BA (Honours) programme at the University of Strathclyde.
+Upon successful completion of the Diploma year, you can move directly to the third year of the BA (Hons) degree programme at the University of Strathclyde.

 What will I learn?

-The first year of the BA in Education and Social Services course offers a Diploma in Higher Education qualification as a second-year undergraduate and is delivered at our Langside campus.
-You will be introduced to the University of Strathclyde and participate in partnerships, teaching and learning at the university campus.
+The college year of the BA in Education and Social Services course offers a Diploma in Higher Education qualification as a second-year undergraduate and is delivered at our Langside campus.
+During the course you will be introduced to the University of Strathclyde and participate in teaching and learning partnerships at the university campus.

 • Professional and personal development